Mrudanihada/DollarBot/README.md

 - [x] User studies of the application.
 - [x] Detailed documentation for each code file.
 - [x] New and improved test cases for the code base.

+### Phase 3

+- [x] multi-user expense tracking so as to manage shared costs
+- [x] See the owings so as to get an  idea about who has to give how much to one another
+- [x] Get notified for all your expense activities
+- Email detailed expense history, showing payer, amounts owed, and balances
+- Enhanced csv for ml application
+- Provided PDF for 2 functionalities - Expense Tracking & Owings Tracking
+- View an intuitive, user-friendly history for easy expense tracking clarity
+- Detailed documentation for each code file
+- New and improved test cases for the code base

 ### Future Enhancements